thepechinator/graphql-sync/README.md

 You can use GraphQL-sync in [ArangoDB](https://www.arangdb.com) to build your own GraphQL endpoints directly inside the database using the [Foxx](https://www.arangodb.com/foxx) framework.

 An example Foxx service using GraphQL-sync is available as [demo-graphql](https://github.com/arangodb-foxx/demo-graphql) in the Foxx service store.
 You can find out more about using GraphQL with Foxx in the ArangoDB blog article [*Using GraphQL with NoSQL database ArangoDB*](https://www.arangodb.com/2016/02/using-graphql-nosql-database-arangodb/).

+Starting with ArangoDB 3.2 you can use the [Foxx GraphQL integration](https://docs.arangodb.com/3.2/Manual/Foxx/GraphQL.html) with your own copy of `graphql-sync` (or `graphql` 0.12 and later).

 ### Using GraphQL-sync